From time to time someone asks me, or rants to me about the business of automotive journalism.

 Because so many people are providing content, and their costs are low, and they don’t care about profit, then the content is given away for free.
 As a reader said:

 “We don’t need people to feed us information any more, we just Google it or ask in forums/groups for the info we need.”

 This means it’s hard to charge for information, because even if your product is better or costs more to produce, it’s not so much better people will pay for it compared to searching for the next free thing.
 As a result, journalism revenue drops for everyone, and there’s insufficient funding to do good work.
 While a lot of journalism is fun, the valuable stuff often isn’t, and OldMate79 on the forums might have an opinion which is wrong, and won’t be putting in a lot of effort into research.

 It gets worse.
 I’ll use an example to illustrate my point.
 To create a quality roadtest of a new vehicle my process is something like this.
 Before I get the car I’ll need to research it by reading the press materials, manufacturer’s website, competing vehicle data and whatever else seems appropriate, for example the latest turbocharging technology.
 This takes at least an hour, sometimes four or more if it’s a complex vehicle.
-Then you need to go get the car and return it – call that another three hours.
+Then you need to go get the car and, later, return it – call that another three hours.
 The test drive itself takes a solid three days, usually over a week.
 I can’t photograph and drive, so I use helpers who work for free, but let’s imagine I could pay them for a day’s work.